canjs/canjs/docs/can-guides/commitment/recipes/video-player/video-player.md

   ```

 - The range will have values from 0 to 1.
 We will need to translate the currentTime to
   a number between 0 and 1.
-We can do this with a virtual property like:
+We can do this with a [can-define.types.get computed getter property] like:

   ```js
   ViewModel: {